Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Analysis of Weak-to-Strong Generalization

-A crucial prerequisite for successful weak-to-strong generalization is the student's ability to maintain stable outputs under small perturbations of the input, i.e., robustness to input variations.
-A low Lipschitz constant serves as a key indicator of this stability, as it bounds the maximum change in the model's output for any change in its input \citep{khromov-and-sidak-2024-some}.
+A crucial prerequisite for successful W2S generalization is the student's ability to maintain stable outputs under small perturbations of the input, i.e., robustness to input variations.
+A low Lipschitz constant serves as a key indicator of this stability, as it bounds the maximum change in the model output for any change in its input \citep{khromov-and-sidak-2024-some}.
 However, calculating the exact Lipschitz constant for LLMs is intractable.
-To approximate it, we leverage the relationship between the Lipschitz constant and the input-output Jacobian matrix of a neural network.
-Specifically, we compute the Frobenius norm of the Jacobian matrix as a tractable proxy, given its relationship to the spectral norm, which is a known lower bound for the Lipschitz constant \citep{dherin-etal-2022-neural} (cf.~Appendix \ref{app:lip} for theoretical details).
-Figure \ref{fig:w2s-a} presents the distribution of the approximated Lipschitz constants (normalized to $[0,1]$) for \sticl, PBFT, and ICL, providing a proxy for local consistency. \sticl exhibits a notably lower Lipschitz constant than PBFT and ICL, underscoring its local consistency.
+To approximate it, we leverage the relationship between the Lipschitz constant and the input--output Jacobian matrix of a neural network.
+Specifically, we compute the Frobenius norm of the Jacobian matrix as a tractable proxy, given its relationship to the spectral norm, which is a known lower bound for the Lipschitz constant \citep{dherin-etal-2022-neural} (see Appendix \ref{app:lip}).
+Figure \ref{fig:w2s-a} shows a histogram of the approximated Lipschitz constants (normalized to $[0,1]$) for \methodname, PBFT, and ICL. \methodname exhibits a notably lower Lipschitz constant than PBFT and ICL, which reflects its stronger local consistency.